 Living Wisdom School of Palo Alto is overjoyed to announce the publication of a new book: Happiness & Success at School.

 Our director, Helen Purcell, says, “It’s a wonderful book and fun to read.
-I hope that all parents who are seeking an education for their children that includes a balance of academic excellence and the development of essential human qualities that help to ensure success in school and life will read this book.”
+I hope that all parents who are seeking an education for their children that includes a balance of academic excellence and the development of indispensable personal qualities that will help to ensure their success in school and for all their lives will read this book.”

 About the Author.
-George Beinhorn serves as our school’s web content manager and part-time photographer.
+George Beinhorn serves as our school’s web content manager.
 A graduate of Stanford University (BA ‘63, MA ‘66) he has been associated with the Living Wisdom Schools since 1976.
 George has enjoyed a long and fruitful career as a writer and editor with clients in technology, publishing, and academia.
-(Among his many interesting projects, he edited the “Best doctoral dissertation in computer science in 2008 at Stanford University.”)
+(Among his more interesting projects, he edited the “Best doctoral dissertation in computer science in 2008 at Stanford University.”)
 He is the author of The Joyful Athlete: The Wisdom of the Heart in Exercise & Sports Training.

 To obtain a PDF copy of this book with clickable hyperlinks, visit the website of the Palo Alto Living Wisdom School: www.livingwisdomschool.org.
 Follow the links to articles that support the principles and practices of Education for Life.